As water filled their vehicle, woman and son rescued after crashing into Maunesha River

 A woman and her 5-year-old son were rescued Wednesday morning after their minivan veered off the road and rolled several times before landing in the Maunesha River, Wednesday morning, authorities said.

-The car crashed about 10 feet below a bridge in Bristol, Sun Prairie Fire Chief Christopher Garrison said.
-If an onlooker had not reported the crash emergency responders "never would have found them," as the car rolled 100 feet off the road, Garrison said.
+The car crashed about 10 feet below a bridge in the town of Bristol, Sun Prairie Fire Chief Christopher Garrison said.
+If an onlooker had not reported the crash emergency responders “never would have found them,” as the car rolled 100 feet off the road, Garrison said.

 The back end of the car was submerged in about 3 feet of water, Garrison said.
 Sun Prairie emergency responders found the driver and child conscious but trapped as water began to enter the car.